Ankle replacement: Outcome

 The outcome of an ankle replacement includes factors like ankle function, pain, revision and implant survival.
 Outcome studies on modern designs show a five-year implant survival rate between 67% and 94%. and ten-year survival rates around 75%.
 Mobile bearing designs have enabled implant survival rates to continue to improve, reaching as high as 95% for five years and 90% for ten years.
 Ankle replacements have a 30-day readmission rate of 2.2%, which is similar to that of knee replacement but lower than that of total hip replacement.
 6.6% of patients undergoing primary TAR require a reoperation within 12 months of the index procedure.
 Early revision rates are significantly higher in low-volume centres.

 Clinical ankle scores, such as the American Orthopaedic Foot and Ankle Society (AOFAS) or the Manchester Oxford Foot & Ankle Questionnaire are outcome rating system for ankle replacements.
 Further outcome instruments include radiographic assessment of component stability and migration, and the assessment of its functionality in daily life using gait analysis or videofluoroscopy; the latter is a tool for three-dimensional measuring of the position and orientation of implanted prosthetic components at the replaced joints.

-Research comparing the effects of ankle replacement against ankle fusion (the TARVA study) is ongoing in the United Kingdom, in a randomised controlled trial to compare the clinical and cost-effectiveness of these treatments.
-The TARVA protocol has been published in the British Medical Journal.
+A randomised controlled trial comparing ankle replacement with ankle fusion (the TARVA study) found that both led to similar improvements in walking, standing and quality of life.
+Fixed bearing (but not mobile bearing) ankle replacements outperformed ankle fusion in a separate analysis.
+A cost-effectiveness analysis revealed that ankle replacement may be better value for money over the course of a person's lifetime.